Mark-Cooper-Janssen-Vooles/websiteOptimisation/building-faster-websites.md

         - triggers unnecessary reflows (everything affected by the layout shift needs to be repainted)
         - the lower the score the better!

+### Performance Budgets
+- Everyone invested of the success of the website needs to be aware of these, this can be done by establishing a performance budget
+- i.e. there is a list of metrics that the performance cannot fall below. this forces performance to be a stakeholder in conversations
+- What should the performance budget be?
+  - performance goals are vital, but performance budgets are more about achieving regression. i.e. whatever the live websites metrics are right now
+  - i.e. metrics should never get worse, only better! you can make it whatever the worst was over the last 2 week period.
+-